Check out this article in American Theatre

 We had two guests today!
 One was a (semi-) frequent visitor, Curt Tofteland, founder of Shakespeare Behind Bars and inspiration for many Prison Shakespeare programs—including ours.
 The other was Niels Herold, professor of English at Oakland University.
-Mostly, they observed, although Curt said “hi” to a couple of our members who had been in his ensemble in West Michigan before coming to Parnall.

 Our Gloucester is really on a roll.
-He wrote yet another letter to Lear, although he declined to read it, worrying that he was taking everyone’s time.
+He wrote yet another letter, in character, to Lear, although he declined to read it, worrying that he was taking everyone’s time.
 He has also been digging deep with his acting.
 “I’ve been working on emoting emotions faster,” he said.
 “I took a couple of scenes in the play, and I worked on the emotions,” he explained, adding that he wanted to be better at getting quickly to the desired emotion, and on transitioning smoothly from one emotional state to another.
 Our Lear agreed.
 “Me, connecting with Lear,” he said, “was just making a past for him.
 When I did that, I started to understand the words better.”

 Our Regan also had a play-related check-in. “[The line] ‘You are my guests’ stuck in my head.
-Holy shit, they put out this guy’s eyes in his own house!
+Holy crap, they put out this guy’s eyes in his own house!
 Where were his servants at?”
 Without missing a beat, our Edmund solved the mystery: “Edmund did that,” he said.
 “I turned them out of the house!”

 We spent the rest of the day working on a tough scene (there are a lot of those in this play!): Act IV, scene vii.
 In it, Lear and Cordelia reunite.
 The old king has finally been able to sleep, and his youngest daughter has returned to England with an army from France.
 But the reunion is hardly triumphant--Lear is confused and weak, and Cordelia struggles to connect with her father.